UjhhgtgTeams/sd-easylized-colab/README.md

 # Stable Diffusion Easylized

 Want to try out Stable Diffusion but your computer is potato?
 Don't worry, because this notebook is here to help.
-"Borrow" Google's Colab servers and run it there.
+"Borrow" Google / Kaggle's servers and run it there.

-___Note that this kind of use is currently restricted by Google / Kaggle if you don't have a paid plan.
+___Disclaimer: This kind of use is currently restricted by Google / Kaggle if you don't have a paid plan.
 Although no bans are planned, your session may be terminated / deleted at any time.___
 ___For more information on this, please refer to [here](https://github.com/googlecolab/colabtools/issues/3591) and [here](https://twitter.com/thechrisperry/status/1649189902079381505).___

 ## Usage

+___Please note that the Kaggle version may be slightly not up-to-date.___

 ### Google Colab